jsmartini/NanoAvionicsCanbusDebugTerminal/README.md

 then run

-csprun CSPTerm --canbus [your socketcan interface]
+csprun CSPTERM.py --canbus [your socketcan interface]